ssato/python-anyconfig-cbor-backend/README.rst

    :alt: Code Health

-This is a backend module for python-anyconfig to support to load and dump CBOR files with using cobr, https://pypi.python.org/pypi/cbor.
+This is a backend module for python-anyconfig to support to load and dump CBOR files with using cbor, https://pypi.python.org/pypi/cbor.

 - Author: Satoru SATOH <ssato@redhat.com>
 - License: MIT